National Animal Welfare Advisory Committee membership

 Craig qualified from Liverpool Veterinary School in 1989.
 After a spell in small animal practice, he moved to The Animal Health Trust in Newmarket, UK (United Kingdom) as Resident in Veterinary Anaesthesia.

 He got his RCVS Diploma in Veterinary Anaesthesia in 1992 and after a time as a locum lecturer in Pretoria, South Africa returned to the UK and gained a PhD from Cambridge University.
 From 1996 to 2001 Craig was a lecturer in veterinary anaesthesia at Bristol University, UK.
 In April 2001, he moved to Massey University and is now Professor of Veterinary Neurophysiology and Animal Welfare Science.
 He is co-director of The Animal Welfare Science and Bioethics Centre and Director of Research Ethics.
-Craig has authored 274 publications, including 114 in the peer-reviewed literature and has supervised 43 postgraduate students and 3 postdoctoral fellows.
-He has recently been awarded a Doctor of Science for a thesis documenting the development and application of the minimal anaesthesia model and will graduate in May 2021.
+Craig has authored 274 publications, including 114 in the peer-reviewed literature and has supervised 43 postgraduate students and 3 post-doctoral fellows.
+He has recently been awarded a Doctor of Science for a thesis documenting the development and application of the minimal anaesthesia model and graduated in May 2021.

 Dr Karin Schütz MSc, PhD

 Karin Schütz was nominated by the New Zealand Society of Animal Production to provide knowledge and experience of animal science.
 Karin is an animal scientist with an MSc in biology and PhD in ethology that focused on behavioural and genetic changes due to selection for high production in chickens.
 She was born and raised in Sweden and has been a scientist with AgResearch since 2004 where she is mainly working with the welfare of dairy cattle.
-She is currently proud "owner" of 4 cats that decided that a domesticated life is better than gully life.
+She is currently the proud "owner" of 4 cats that decided that a domesticated life is better than gully life.

 Mr Grant Shackell Dip Ag, Dip Field Technology, MSc